George Graves (actor): Early life and career

 Graves was born in London and made his stage debut at the age of 19 in an Edwardian musical comedy in Portsmouth.
 In its obituary notice, The Times wrote, "from the line then chosen [he] deviated during the next 40 years only into pantomime and music hall sketches."
 Although he could neither sing nor dance, he made his career in comic parts in musical pieces.
+He toured the British provinces in productions of The Shop Girl (1896), The Gay Grisette (1898), Miss Chiquita (1899), and The Skirt Dancer (1900).
+He then toured to Russia and South Africa in the early years of the 20th century in performances of Kitty Grey, A Runaway Girl, The Geisha, and Florodora.

-His first success on the London stage was as General Marchmont in The School Girl in 1903, followed the next year by MacSherry in Madame Sherry and Coquenard in Messager's Véronique (1904).
+Graves's first success on the London stage was as General Marchmont in The School Girl in 1903, followed the next year by MacSherry in Madame Sherry and Coquenard in Messager's Véronique (1904).
 For the next five years, Graves was cast in comic roles in George Edwardes productions, becoming a leading comedian of his day.

 In 1905 Graves was chosen to play the General in the British premiere of Messager's The Little Michus, but he became ill and had to join the cast later in the run.
 He habitually improvised comic dialogue during rehearsals and for this piece he invented a mythical creature called "the Gazeka" which caught the fancy of the London public.
 After appearing in a revival of The Geisha (1906), in which his style was criticised as being too broad, he was again prevented by illness from taking the comic lead in a new show; in The Merveilleuses (1906) he was replaced by W. H. Berry.
 His greatest success for Edwardes was in the British premiere of The Merry Widow (1907), in which he played Baron Popoff, a role that he would repeat many times during his career.
 The Observer wrote, "a great deal of the fun as provided by that clever comedian was more English than 'Marsovian'."